Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Demeter.md

 |:--------------:|:------------:|:---------:|:--------:|:---------:|
 |       5        |      3       |   1 CT    |    -     | 10 Meters |
 A frozen vine erupts from your position, targeting an enemy.
-This attack cannot be blocked, but it is slow and receives +1 to dodge rolls against it.
+This attack cannot be blocked, but it is slow and receives [[Dice mechanics#Advantage |Advantage]]  to dodge rolls against it.
 Deals <mark style="background: #930000A6;">1d12</mark> damage, and latches on to the foe making them [[Afflictions#Ensnared |Ensnared]] for 2 CT

 ------------------